fosm/gtm-bindings/README.md

 gtm-bindings
 ============

-Javascript, python 2, ruby and R bindings to the M database
+C++, Javascript, python 2, ruby and R bindings to the M database

 The goal of this project is to make the M database GT.M available from Javascript and other languages.